mtumilowicz/clojure-ring-reitit-h2-workshop/README.md

         * then
             ```
             (hugsql/def-db-fns "users.sql")
             (add-user! db {:id "hug" :pass "sql"})
             ```
-            * The function accepts the database connection as its first parameter, followed by the query map
+            * function accepts the database connection as its first parameter, followed by the query map
-                * Note that the keys in the map have the same names as those we defined earlier in the users.sql file *
+                * keys in the map have the same names as those we defined earlier in the `users.sql` file
-    * HugSQL uses specially formatted SQL comments as metadata for defining functions that interact with the database
+    * uses specially formatted SQL comments as metadata for defining functions
-        * The name of the function that runs the query is defined using the — :name comment.
+        * `:name` - name of the function
+        * `:execute` or `:!` — can be used for any statement
-        * The preceding query uses the :! flag to indicate that the function modifies the data
+            * indicates that the function modifies the data
-        * uses the :n key to indicate that it returns the number of rows that were affected
-        * :query or :? — indicates a query with a result set.
+        * `:query` or `:?` — indicates a query with a result set
-          :execute or :! — can be used for any statement.
-          :returning-execute or :<! — is used to indicate an INSERT … RETURNING query.
+        * `:returning-execute` or `:<!` — is used to indicate an INSERT … RETURNING
-          :insert or :i! — attempts to return the generated keys.
+        * `:insert` or `:i!` — attempts to return the generated keys
+        * return hints
-        * :one or :1 — a result with a single row.
+            * `:one` or `:1` — a result with a single row
-          :many or :* — a result with multiple rows.
+            * `:many` or `:*` — a result with multiple rows
-          :affected or :n — the number of affected rows.
+            * `:affected` or `:n` — the number of affected rows
-          :raw — the result generated by the underlying database adapter.
+            * `:raw` — the result generated by the underlying database adapter
-        * The only things to note about the SQL statement itself are the placeholder keys for the VALUES.
-HugSQL uses these keys to look up the parameters in the input map when the generated function is called.
+        * placeholder keys for the VALUES
+            * HugSQL uses these keys to look up the parameters in the input map when the generated function is called
-* queries are bound to the connection using the bind-connection macro
+* queries are bound to the connection using the `bind-connection` macro
     * macro accepts the connection var followed by one or more strings representing SQL query files
     * example
         ```
         (conman/bind-connection *db* "sql/queries.sql")
         ```
-    * bind-connection generates functions from sql in the current namespace
+    * `bind-connection` generates functions from sql in the current namespace
-    * connect! function should be called to initialize the database connection
+* `connect!` function should be called to initialize the database connection
+    ```
+    (defstate ^:dynamic *db*
+              :start (conman/connect! {:jdbc-url (env :database-url)})
+              :stop (conman/disconnect! *db*))
+    ```
-    *  it's possible to use the with-transaction macro to rebind it to the transaction connection
+*  it's possible to use the `with-transaction` macro to rebind it to the transaction connection

 ## config
 * cprop.core
 * loads an EDN config from a classpath and/or file system and merges it with system properties and ENV variables
     * returns an (immutable) map
         * working with a config is no different than just working with a map
+    * edn digression
+        * extensible data notation
+        * used by Datomic and other applications as a data transfer format
+        * includes keywords, symbols, strings, numbers, lists, sets, vectors, and maps
+        * tags are the core differentiator
+            * reason why it's called Extensible Data Notation
+            * # character allows the subsequent form to be parsed in a special way
             * example
+                * #uuid tag converts a string representation of a UUID into the environment’s underlying UUID implementation (e.g. java.util.UUID )
+* example
-    * config
+    * definition
         ```
         {:datomic
             {:url "datomic:sql://?jdbc:postgresql://localhost:5432/datomic?user=datomic&password=datomic"}